-- If an issuer discloses in writing exploration information about a mineral project on a property material to the issuer, the issuer must include in the written disclosure a summary of - the material results of surveys and investigations regarding the property; (a) - the interpretation of the exploration information; and (b) - the quality assurance program and quality control measures applied during the execution of the work being reported on. - If an issuer discloses in writing sample or analytical or testing results on a property material to the issuer, the issuer must include in the written disclosure - (a) the location and type of the samples collected; - (b) the location, azimuth, and dip of any drill holes and the depth of the sample intervals; - a summary of the relevant analytical values, widths, and to the extent known, the true widths of the mineralized zone; - (d) the results of any significantly higher grade intervals within a lower grade intersection;
+- If an issuer discloses in writing exploration information about a mineral project on a property material to the issuer, the issuer must include in the written disclosure (a) the results, or a summary of - the material results, of surveys and investigations regarding the property; - a summary of the interpretation of the exploration information; and

-- any drilling, sampling, recovery, or other factors that could materially affect the accuracy or reliability of the data referred to in this subsection; and - a summary description of the type of analytical or testing procedures utilized, sample size, the name and location of each analytical or testing laboratory used, and any relationship of the laboratory to the issuer.
+- a description of the quality assurance program and quality control measures applied during the execution of the work being reported on. - If an issuer discloses in writing sample, or analytical or testesting results on a property material to the issuer, the issuer must include in the written disclosure - a summary description of the geology, mineral occurrences and nature of mineralization found; - (a) the location and type of the samples collected; - a summary description of rock types, geological controls and dimensions of mineralized zones, and the identification the location, azimuth, and dip of any drill holes and the depth of the sample intervals; - a summary of the relevant analytical values, widths, and to the extent known, the true widths of the mineralized zone; - (d) the results of any significantly higher grade intervals within a lower grade intersection; - (e) the location, number, type, nature and spacing or density of the samples collected and the location and dimensions of the area sampled; (de) any drilling, sampling, recovery, or other factors that could materially affect the accuracy or reliability of the data referred to in this subsection; and - a summary description of the type of analytical or testing procedures utilized, sample size, the name and location of each analytical or testing laboratory used, and any relationship of the laboratory to the issuer; and(f) a summary of the relevant analytical values, widths and, to the extent known to the issuer, the true widths of the mineralized zone.

-Requirements Applicable to Written Disclosure of Mineral Resources and Mineral Reserves
+Requirements Applicable to Written Disclosure of Mineral Resources and Mineral 3.4.
+Reserves